ddworken/snapperS/README.rst

     usage: snapperS [-h] [-d DIRECTORY] [-v] {cat,backup,delete} ...

     snapperS: A variety of supplemental snapper subcommands

     optional arguments:
       -h, --help            show this help message and exit -d DIRECTORY, --directory DIRECTORY
                             Directory containing the snapshots
       -v, --verbose         Enable verbose logging.
 If you are experiencing difficulties with this program, try with -v for debugging.

-    subcommands:
+    Subcommands:
-      cat to run cat on a file from a specific snapshot. delete to delete files from either all snapshots or a range of snapshots. backup to backup a snapshot to a file via the btrfs send command.
+      Delete a specified file from either a range of snapshots or from all snapshots.
+      Backup a specified snapshot to a file via btrfs send.
+      Read a specified file from a specified snapshot.

       {cat,backup,delete}

 Subcommands